Devon128/CAPSTONE-/README.md

 # Second Week Of March
 We are still working on the code , we must fix it and make final adjustments to it and we should be done.
 Oh and we also have to  find a way to make space in our box to add a battery to power our arduino.
 # Third and Forth week of March
 Finished the code , but still are making slight adjusments within it to clean it up a little.
 We must also measure how much space we have left in our box in order to add a battery and its holder.
-So far everything is coming along , and we love the progress and new skills we are contantly picking up.
+So far everything is coming along , and we love the progress and new skills that we're constantly picking up.